 Dragon’s Lair Tag

 To play this game, pick one player to be the dragon.
 The rest of the players can be the villagers, or they can be knights and princesses.
 Mark off a box in the play space and call it the dragon’s lair.
 Give the dragon a can of silly string.
 The dragon must try and breathe fire on the villagers by spraying them with the silly string.
-If a player is tagged with silly string by the dragon, he must sit in the dragon’s lair and wait to be rescued (tagged) by one of the other players.
-If the dragon manages to get three players in the lair at the same time, he becomes a villager and one of the captured players must become the dragon.
+If a player is tagged with silly string by the dragon, they must sit in the dragon’s lair and wait to be rescued (tagged) by one of the other players.
+If the dragon manages to get three players in the lair at the same time, they become a villager and one of the captured players must become the dragon.

 Hold Your Tail

 To play this game, each player will need a dragon’s tail.
-For this, you can tie ribbon around each child’s waist and then tuck a sock or long piece of material into the ribbon.
+For this, you can tie a ribbon around each child’s waist and then tuck a sock or long piece of material into the ribbon.
 Set a timer and have them run around the play area.
-The object is for each player to steal as many tails as possible while at the same time protecting his own.
+The object is for each player to steal as many tails as possible while at the same time protecting their own.
 If a tail is swiped, it may be replaced with one swiped from another player.
 When time is up, any players without a tail are out.
 The remaining players will count their tails and the one with the most is the crowned the dragon king or queen.